drcinfotech/DRC-Logistics-AI-Chatbot/README.md

 **Specifically:**

-- 🚫 **Not a licensed carrier or freight forwarder.** Routara does not move, store, or deliver anything.
+- 🚫 **Not a licensed carrier or freight forwarder.** DRC — Logistics & Transportation AI Chatbot does not move, store, or deliver anything.
 - 🚫 **Not a customs broker.** Customs figures are rough illustrative estimates.
 The destination customs authority sets final duties and taxes based on HS codes, trade agreements, and declared value.
 - 🚫 **Not a dangerous-goods authority.** The shipment-screening logic is best-effort pattern matching.
 Shipping dangerous or prohibited goods is governed by law (IATA DGR, IMDG Code, national regulations).
 Always consult a certified DG specialist.
 - 🚫 **No real authentication.** The session model is in-memory and does not enforce identity.
 Real logistics systems require proper account authentication before exposing shipment data.